-Policies for cancellation of registration, withdrawal, late payment fees, refunds, etc., which include financial aspects, are itemized in the campus timetable or are available in the campus Business 0ffice.
+Policies for cancellation of registration, withdrawal, late payment fees, refunds, etc., which include financial aspects, are itemized in the campus timetable.

 Students must officially withdraw through the Student Affairs Office.
 The date of this official withdrawal will be used to calculate fees due, required repayments of financial aid, or refunds.
 Merely ceasing to attend class does not constitute official withdrawal from University of Wisconsin Colleges.
 Students who do officially withdraw may be eligible for refunds.
-The refund schedule is available in the Business Office.
+The refund schedule is available from the Bursar's Office.

-To avoid any misunderstandings about the various tuition and fee policies, students should obtain specific information about these from the campus Business Office prior to registration.
+To avoid any misunderstandings about the various tuition and fee policies, students should obtain specific information about these from the Bursar's Office prior to registration.

 Any student whose account goes in default will be responsible for all collections costs incurred by UW Colleges including but not limited to collection agency fees, collection agency percentage-based fees not to exceed 33%, credit bureau fees, legal fees, service of process fees, publication fees, witness fees, reasonable attorney fees, recording fees, and any finance charges UW Colleges may assess.
 Delinquent accounts may also be certified with the Wisconsin Department of Revenue (DOR).
 DOR will make claims for the total due against any refunds, overpayments, lottery payments, or other assets students may have.